foxbenjaminfox/meteor-coffeescript/README.md

 ending with `.coffee`, `.litcoffee`, or `.coffee.md` are automatically compiled to JavaScript.

+This is a fork of the core Meteor `coffeescript` package.
+As the per the [Meteor wiki](https://github.com/meteor/meteor/wiki/Contributing-to-Meteor#adding-new-packages-to-meteor):

+> For historical reasons, some packages that really ought to be in Atmosphere are currently in core, like `less` and `coffeescript`.

+The goal of this fork is to fix this problem by moving the `coffeescript` package out of core, allowing the community to build on it without having to go through the Meteor release cycle.

+### Unwrapped helpers and events

+Inspired by the `mquandalle:jade` package, `coffee:script` allows you to keep each template's events and helpers in their own files while avoiding boilerplate.

+Just as `mquandalle:jade` let's you [define your templates unwrapped](https://github.com/mquandalle/meteor-jade#unwrapped-templates) using `.tpl.jade` files, `coffee:script` lets you do the same with events and helpers in `.events.coffee` and `.helpers.coffee` files, respectively.

+Without this feature, you'd have to wrap your template's helpers and events in `Template.<name>.events ->` or `Template.<name>.helpers ->` blocks, thus repeating yourself and adding needless boilerplate to your code.
+But using `coffee:script`, if you save your helpers object in a file called `<name>.helpers.coffee`, that bit of boilerplate will be handled for you.
+This allows you to follow the "don't repeat yourself" (DRY) philosophy in the same way you may have gotten used to while using `mquandalle:jade`.

 ### Namespacing and CoffeeScript

 Here's how CoffeeScript works with Meteor's namespacing.